Gmfholley/what_have_you_done_bingo/README.md

 Card-Circles = 1 to many
 User-Circles = 1 to many (through card)

+#NOTE:
-# NOTE - to make sure that the user always plays the card he got, the circles are created at the same time the card is
+To make sure that the user always plays the card he got, the circles are created at the same time the card is created.

 #Tables
 ##Templates